ikke-t/puppet-library/README.md

 # puppet-library

 This is a simple tool to help installing Puppet modules with [librarian-puppet](https://github.com/rodjek/librarian-puppet).
-It is designed to be used in a single run bootstap and currently supports only Ubuntu servers.
+It is designed to be used in a single run bootstap and currently supports only Ubuntu and Fedora.

+Puppet is not supported yet in Fedora 22 and above (https://tickets.puppetlabs.com/browse/CPR-167), but this tool should work on it after puppet gets fixed.

 Define puppetfile as explained in librarian-puppet's instructions.
 Example:
 ```